-At this level, the focus should be on improving skills learned in previous levels and follow the 4-H Project Guidelines for Leaders recommendations for this level.
-Members should continue practicing basic skills and adapting those to new fabrics.
-Fabrics at this level include fabrics in previous levels and slippery fabrics, fine or lightweight sheer fabrics, which require more care in handling or pattern selection (satin, dupion, crepe de chine, taffeta, velour, tulle, and net).
+The projects may show improvement of any of the basic skills in addition to 4-H Project Guidelines for Leaders recommendations for this level.
+Fabrics at this level include fabrics in previous levels include woven fabrics and/or knit fabrics, wool, and/or polar fleece; all fabrics may have bulk &/or any amount of stretch and slippery fabrics, fine or lightweight sheer fabrics, which require more care in handling or pattern selection (satin, chiffons, organdy, brocade, ripstop, dupion, crepe de chine, taffeta, velour, tulle, leather, suede, fake fur, and net).